Luckiest Girl Alive is an insult to sexual assault survivors

 ‘The point gets lost in the aggression’: Luckiest Girl Alive is an insult to sexual assault survivors

-As the Netflix film attracts criticism for lacking a trigger warning, Olivia Petter examines the film’s representation of sexual violence
+As the Netflix film attracts criticism for lacking a trigger warning, Olivia Petter examines its representation of sexual violence

 Blink and you might miss the tiny content advisory at the start of Netflix’s latest drama Luckiest Girl Alive.
 Consider this a proper trigger warning.
 Since releasing it on Friday, the streamer has been criticised for exposing viewers to brutal scenes of sexual violence in a film marketed as a #GirlBoss thriller.
 The trailer – cascading piano keys give way to skittering strings, as a magazine editor wanders around New York City in a Gucci belt – does little to foreshadow the barbarity of what’s to come.
 But watch the film and you’ll see that’s not the only problem.